thepalakjain/gradnetworks/mini-project/README.md

 GENI

-	1. Use generate-hashes.py on your local machine to get a list of 15 hashes of randomly chosen passwords
+	1. Use generate-hashes.py on your local machine to get a list of 15 hashes of randomly chosen passwords.
+You could also use the hashes in the repository instead.

 	2. Reserve resources on GENI
 		use reserve.rspec